katzueno/mautic-install-shell/readme.md

 # Mautic Install Shell Script for Cloud9

 This is simple shell script to install Mautic on [Cloud9](https://c9.io/c/t3lGIvLecba).
 Cloud9 is the cloud service to provide online code editor and Ubuntu server.
-If it's public workspace, you can make them for free!
+If it's public workspace and one private one, you can use the service for free!

-I made this shell script for the workshop of [Mautic Meetup Nagoya](http://www.meetup.com/Mautic-Meetup-Nagoya/), and creating a quick demo.
+I made this shell script for [Mautic Meetup Nagoya](http://www.meetup.com/Mautic-Meetup-Nagoya/) workshops, and creating a quick demo.

 Currently, this script downloads and deploy Mautic version 1.4.1.